20 Best Holiday Activities in Toronto for Christmas 2025

 Best For: Shoppers, tourists, and families

-Are you a shopping fan?
-If so then you will want to include a visit to the popular Eaton Centre in downtown Toronto.
-This large mall is decorated with festive lights and has one of the biggest Christmas trees in North America on display.
+If you love a good shopping day (especially when it’s chilly outside), a visit to the Eaton Centre is a must during the holidays.
+This massive downtown mall is fully decked out with festive lights and features one of the tallest Christmas trees in North America.

 9. Financial District Holiday Lights